 Chris Hemsworth, despite have the body of a deity, is still a normal human.
 Like the rest of us, he’s a busy guy.
 Not only is he focused on his movies, but he has interviews, promotional appearances, plus a wife and kids he needs to balance with his fitness routine.
 Because he is so busy, Hemsworth needs to get the most bang for his buck out of his workouts.
 Incorporating supersets into his workouts allows him to get more done in less time.
 And if supersets will work for Chris Hemsworth, they’ll work for you, too.

-These efficient, intelligent training routines are what I also personally use to allow me to develop my physique.
+These efficient, intelligent training routines are what I I get 100's of my students to try when training to attain the ripped, celebrity physique.

 The reason you can see every chiseled detail of Hemsworth’s muscles is because the guy is lean as Hell.
 To get that lean, you have to integrate some cardio into your workout routine.
 But cardio doesn’t have to be long or boring sessions on a treadmill.
 Cardio should be fun.
 The secret to a cardio routine that is easy to stick to is simple: just get outside and be active.